 Hosted and Sponsored by:

-Now in its 8th year recognizing over 200 women, Colorado Women’s Chamber of Commerce’s Top 25 Most Powerful Women Gala celebrates and recognizes women who operate at the highest level of business performance and community leadership.
+This upcoming year, 2021 will mark the 9th year recognizing over 225 women, Colorado Women’s Chamber of Commerce’s Top 25 Most Powerful Women Gala celebrates and recognizes women who operate at the highest level of business performance and community leadership.

 Akasha Absher, Syntrinsic Investment Counsel, LLC